Happy Gay Travel

 Linger over coffee at a sidewalk cafe.
 Browse in the galleries.
 Hikers will enjoy The Center of New Zealand Walk, which departs right from town with spectacular views of the bay.
 Or simply head for Nelson's long stretch of sandy beach, Tahunanui.
 There's nothing like a dose of sunlight to get over jet lag.

 For our first evening, we've reserved tables at one of Nelson's top restaurants.
-This is an opportunity get to know a few of your fellow travelers over dinner and enjoy some of New Zealand's wonderful wine.
+This is an opportunity get to know a few of your fellow travelers over dinner and enjoy some of New Zealand's wonderful wines.

-While we have opportunities for you to enjoy multiple activities on this tour, there is no need for you to be experienced or advanced in any of them before arrival, nor is there an expectation that you participate in each and every one.
-While some members of our group will have experience, most won't, but everyone will enjoy the various options available throughout the trip.
-There are occasionally less-adventurous options available or perhaps you would prefer to have a quieter day of rest and relaxation at one of our overnight lodges or explore an area on your own.
-Of course, being in fairly good health and able to hike at least a few hours at a leisurely pace will enable you to more fully enjoy all that New Zealand has to offer and to recuperate in time for the next day's activities.
+There are usually less-adventurous options available.
+Or perhaps you would prefer a quieter day of rest and relaxation at one of our overnight lodges or would like to explore an area on your own.
+Of course, being somewhat fit and in decent health and able to hike at least a few hours at a leisurely pace will enable you to more fully enjoy all that New Zealand has to offer and to recuperate in time for the next day’s activities.

 Day 2 - Biking through Vineyards and Orchards of the Motueka Valley